Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Laparoscopic adjustable gastric banding (LAGB) is a type of weight-loss surgery meant to help severely obese people lose at least half of their extra weight.
-During the surgery, a band is placed around the top section of the stomach to reduce the size of the part of the stomach where the food goes.
-This makes you feel full more quickly, and it helps you not eat too much food.
+If you are severely obese, laparoscopic adjustable gastric banding (LAGB) is a type of weight-loss surgery that can help you lose at least half of your extra weight.
+During the surgery, your doctor places a band around the top section of your stomach, in the area where your food goes, to reduce the size of your stomach.
+This makes you feel full more quickly, and it helps you to not eat too much food.

 After this surgery, you won't eat as much as you used to.
 This helps you lose a lot of weight.
 By losing weight, you also cut your risk for obesity-related diseases.
 But the surgery may lead to a number of side effects, including food intolerance.

 Food intolerance means that your body can't digest certain foods the way it should.
 These foods include meat, fruits, and vegetables.
 Because of this, you may have unpleasant symptoms such as nausea and vomiting.
 You may also become lacking in certain nutrients.